muskanmahajan37/Assault-Cheat/README.md

 * Simple Cheat for assault Cube.
 * i create it for fun nothing else .
-* The Source code is Absolutely untidy (i will improve and  add more features in the cheat if i see any interaction).
+* The Source code is Absolutely untidy (i will improve and  add more features in the cheat if i see any interaction) and make it readable .

 # Futures:
 * Unlimited Health  And  Ammo + High Jump ...